 The Biggest Pumpkin Ever by Steven Kroll is part of a collection of books by this author.
-Clayton and Desmond are two mice who are always competing for something, but they don’t let that ruin their friends ship.
-In this story, they are both trying to win a contest for the biggest pumpkin in a contest.
-They don’t realize that they are both going the same pumpkin.
+Clayton and Desmond are two mice who are always competing for something, but they don’t let that ruin their friendship.
+In this story, they are both trying to win a contest for the biggest pumpkin in contest.
+They don’t realize that they are both going to the same pumpkin.

 Spookley the Square Pumpkin

 Spookley the Square Pumpkin by Joe Trioano is an all-time favorite with my students.
 The story has been around for a while, but many kids know the movie and not the book.
 If you are not familiar with this book, it is about a square pumpkin who doesn’t see his purpose.
 He thinks he should be round like the other pumpkins.
 Spookley soon learns that all shapes and size pumpkins are important.
 As an extension, I let my students make a pumpkin with any color and shape of paper that they want.

 The crazy thing is this list is a small handful of pumpkin books we have in our class library.
 There are so many fun titles.
 What are some of your favorite pumpkin books?